halbs13/Dynamics-NAV-Payroll/au-payroll-setup-payroll-codes.md

 Payroll Tax is used to setup the codes for each state that you need for payroll tax purposes.

-1. In the **Search** box, enter **Payroll Tax**, and then choose the related link or go to the following menu: *Departments/Payroll/Setup/Payroll Setup/General/Pay Codes Setup/Payroll Tax.
+1. In the **Search** box, enter **Payroll Tax**, and then choose the related link or go to the following menu: *Departments/Payroll/Setup/Payroll Setup/General/Pay Codes Setup/Payroll Tax*.

 2. Fill the fields in the following table.